 Alternate title: Unsigned, Sealed, Delivered

-The biggest reason Facebook is popular in the first place is that it gives Everyman a web presence, while at the same time preventing him from ruining it with his terrible taste and lack of creative talent (vis-à-vis MySpace in 2006).
-Taste and talent are also the reason Facebook is not the place for greatness.
+The biggest reason social media is popular in the first place is that it gives Everyman a web presence, while at the same time preventing him from ruining it with his terrible taste and lack of creative talent (vis-à-vis MySpace in 2006).

 Facebook also seems, it appears, to be the place for vapid, childish idiocy…